henriksundeodegard/context-adaptive-architecture/README.md

 ## 4. Four principles of context-adaptive systems

+As LLMs, Copilot agents, and autonomous workflows allow anyone to generate complex software, a new frontier emerges: **how do we ensure these easily conceptualized intelligent systems remain coherent, aligned, and evolvable over time?**

 |   #   | Principle                  | Practical implication                                                                                                                                                                                                                                            |
 | :---: | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **1** | **Context-awareness**      | The system listens to environment, timing, emotional signal - not just clicks.<br><br>Sensors, calendars, docs, behavioural traces feed a living _context graph_ used in every decision.<br><br>_The system doesn’t just respond to inputs - it reads the room._ |